Skip to main content

 WHAT WOULD IMPROVE CERTAINTY

-• Check for a watermark by holding the paper up to a light source.
+• Check for a watermark by holding the sheet against a light source to further confirm the paper's origin.

 CONDITION & GRADE